ajroach42/ajroach42.github.io/_posts/2021-07-18-high-definition-television-in-1949.md

 HD Video tape in the 60s!

-Then, when the movie was finished, it was Kinescoped (like a regular TV show)  to film and shown in theaters. (for more on kinescopes see that other thread I did https://twitter.com/ajroach42/status/1415849218066026499 )
+Then, when the movie was finished, it was Kinescoped (like a regular TV show)  to film and shown in theaters. (for more on kinescopes see [that big twitter thread I did](https://twitter.com/ajroach42/status/1415849218066026499) )

 Some movies that were produced in this way include: Richard Burton's Hamlet, T.A.M.I.
 Show, Harlow, and other stuff.